MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 system!

 MCDR contains a command tree building system for plugins to build their commands.
-It behaves like a lite version of Mojang\'s [brigadier](https://github.com/Mojang/brigadier)
+It behaves like a lite version of Mojang's [brigadier](https://github.com/Mojang/brigadier)

 ## Workflow